First, select the relevant asset. You are then presented with a 3D model of the asset (if available) and a list of the work orders.

 - A quick search to find work orders based on description or id

-- Download button to download all the work orders in a xlsx format
+- Download button to download all the work orders in an xlsx format

 - Filter options to specify the criteria for the work orders in the list

 To view the work order details and its operations, click a work order in the list.
-In the detail view the key information is displayed in the top of the window.
+The key information is displayed at the top of the window in the detail view.
 The information displayed is configurable.

 Click Add scope + to access the data.
 You can also add a New scope and apply your filters to the data.

-To move work orders between lists, drag and drop them to the header of a list.
-This will change the work order so that its fields matches the list's filter criteria.
-When you drop it to the list header, you can review the changes before you confirm the move.
-Download the work order list to export it as an excel file, or line walk sheet.
+To move work orders between lists, drag them to the header of a list.
+This will change the work order so that its fields match the list's filter criteria.
+When you drop it into the list header, you can review the changes before you confirm the move.
+Download the work order list to export it as an excel file or line walk sheet.

-The filter functionality handles multiple values and allows you to create a scope based on multiple IDs.
+The filter functionality handles multiple values and lets you create a scope based on multiple IDs.
 To do this, add the IDs separated by line change.

 To see what settings are available to generate suggestions on, click the tool icon next to the heading.
 The panel that opens lists the different suggestions settings available to you.

-Note that for some of the settings you can specify for example the proximity in meters or how many days away from deadline to further narrow your search.
+Note that for some settings, you can specify for example, the proximity in meters or how many days away from a deadline to further narrow your search.

 The work order is then moved as requested.

-This section contains other data types that are also relevant to visualize in 3D and 2D, and take into account when optimizing a maintenance plan.
-This can be active risks, defective equipment, or notifications, depending on the way your company is organized.
+The Risks section has other data types that are also relevant to visualize in 3D and 2D and consider when optimizing a maintenance plan.
+This can be active risks, defective equipment, or notifications, depending on how your company is organized.

-When clicking on the section in the application you will see the data types available to you listed as tabs.
-Please view the legend in the bottom left corner of the 3D model to see which icons are used to visualize the data types in 3D.
+When clicking on the section in the application, you will see the data types available to you listed as tabs.
+View the legend in the bottom left corner of the 3D model to see which icons are used to visualize the data types in 3D.

-In this list view, you can filter on type and source by using Add scope +.
-Select New scope to create your own list that you can filter.
+In the list view, you can filter on type and source by using Add scope +.
+Select New scope to create a list that you can filter.